Joshua earned an MBA from USF and writes mostly about software and technology.

 The first step to creating a save and close macro button is inserting the button itself.
 To start this task, click on the developer tab, then click on insert in the controls section.
 A few dozen icons will appear.
 In the form controls section, click on the icon that is in the first row and the first column.

 Trace a square or rectangle of the size that you want the button to be with your cursor in your Excel worksheet.
 A new window titled assign macro will appear.
 Rename the macro if you wish, then click on new.
 A new window will appear where you can insert some code to tell the button what to do when it is pressed.

 Write the Code

 So now you have a chance to practice writing some code.
 The text below can be copied and pasted right into the module.

-The first and last line of the code will already exist in the module.
+The first and last lines of the code will already exist in the module.
 I suggest that you delete these and paste the four lines shown above directly into the module.
-Once you enter the code be sure to click the save button.
+Once you enter the code, be sure to click the save button.

 Save the Workbook

-If the Excel workbook is not already saved you will be prompted to do so.
-When saving make sure that you save the workbook as a macro enabled workbook.
+If the Excel workbook is not already saved, you will be prompted to do so as a result of saving the module in the last step.
+When saving the workbook, make sure that you save the workbook as a Macro-Enabled workbook.